 Remain in House, upper floors (windows and curtains shut, all doors locked)

-Note: Fell is connected directly to the Fire Station, and once the alarms are activated, they cannot be cancelled.
+Note: Rutherford is connected directly to the Fire Station, and once the alarms are activated, they cannot be cancelled.
 The Fire Service has a policy of making establishments pay for any false alarms.
 Any boy who sets off a false alarm maliciously may be charged for the callout.
 The cost is approximately $1,725.
 A prosecution by the Fire Service could also follow.

 The last day of the school year for seniors concludes with Senior Prize Giving, which all boys are expected to attend.